erinjhu/habit-stacker/notes.md

-# Brainstorming #
+# Progress #

 **Currently working on:**
-* choosing custom habits for different websites
-* streak counter

 **Bugs to fix**
-* on Discord, every time you change the channel, the popup comes

 **Possible features to add later:**
+* daily habit or multiple times per day
 * a small calendar to show days where the user completed a habit
 * statistics
 * progress/goals